jlw4/angular-seed/README.md

 angular-seed
 ============

-Simple angular app with bootstrap and jQuery.
-Uses bower.
+Simple angular app with bootstrap and jQuery